-The University of Providence’s Master of Science in Nursing Education program prepares graduates to utilize the latest evidence, tools and resources for teaching and learning in a variety of academic and clinical settings.
+The University of Providence’s Master of Science in Nursing, Nurse Educator program prepares graduates to utilize the latest evidence, tools and resources for teaching and learning in a variety of academic and clinical settings.
 The graduate demonstrates the ability to effectively develop, deliver, and evaluate nursing education now and in the future.

 - Eight-week online courses for working professionals with short breaks between courses

 - 7 semesters for a total of 24 months

 - Cohort model- students gain a sense of community and individual attention as they progress through the program with the same group of students

 - Face-to-face program orientation prior to the start of the program to set students up for success

 - New cohorts begin in January and August each year

 Important Note: The program includes online learning and clinical practicums.
 At this time, completing clinical practicums in the state of Washington is not available to students due to nursing education regulations in the state.
 Students can complete practicums in the other states where PSJH facilities are located.
 Faculty will work with students to complete a practicum that meets their learning needs.

 - Program Application: Applicants must complete an online application through www.uprovidence.edu

 - Official Transcripts: Applicants must submit official transcripts from all colleges leading to the completion of the bachelor’s degree.
 The transcripts must also verify a completed bachelor’s degree.